woq-blended/woq.github.io/_posts/2015-01-03-castillo-01-initial-setup.markdown

 Next, you can download the desired sbt version from [here](http://www.scala-sbt.org/0.13/tutorial/Manual-Installation.html).
 I tend to use the manual installation and download the archive with the binaries for my platform and extract them into a directory of my choice.
-This will create a new directory named `sbt` which i normally change to *sbt-<version>* where version is the sbt version.
+This will create a new directory named `sbt` which i normally change to `sbt-version where version is the sbt version.
 This allows me again to create a symbolic link named `sbt` to the renamed directory and set up my path using the symbolic link.